3.4. Establish and nurture client relationships that enhance philanthropic support

 The William R. Pritchard Veterinary Medical Teaching Hospital is a unique and major asset of the school.
 Through patient care and student teaching, the clinical faculty and staff teams are changing the face of animal health in California and beyond.
 The school’s next capital project is focused on a new state-of-the-art clinical facility to support these efforts.
 With a clear programmatic vision, the school’s faculty, staff and student community will build relationships with grateful clients and alumni, professional partners and foundations to launch a major fundraising effort in support of this new clinical facility.

 a.
 Engage SVM community in building relationships with grateful clients and long-term donors.

 b.
-Leverage clinic to generate interest in School and its programs amongst donors.
+Leverage the clinic to generate interest in school and its programs with donors.